FEBRUARY 9, 2021

 By (Mitrasingh) Danny Chetlall, Product Manager, Enea Qosmos

 What is First Packet Classification?

 First packet classification has become widespread within the Deep Packet Inspection (DPI) component of traffic management solutions over the past couple of years.
 It consists of using the very first packet to identify the protocol or service related to a traffic flow (i.e. the TCP SYN segment or first UDP datagram).

 Why is There a Need for First Packet Classification?

 Traffic management solutions often use a combination of DPI-based techniques to identify all the flows of a given application and steer traffic accurately and efficiently over the network.
 This, however, requires analysis of multiple packets and some appliances, such as load balancers, ADCs or SD-WAN appliances, cannot wait that long; they need to steer traffic from the very first packet in order to optimize network link utilization.

 To illustrate this, let us consider the WhatsApp application, which spawns flows both over HTTPS and TCP layers.
-The technique used to identify this application over TLS can be either SNI based (i.e. first TLS client hello – 4th packet) or based on TLS Common Name (6th packet or later).
+Without first packet classification, identifying this application over TLS can be either SNI based (i.e. first TLS client hello – 4th packet) or based on TLS Common Name (6th packet or later).
 To identify its TCP related flow, binary pattern matching needs a minimum of 4 packets (including the TCP handshake) on the TCP client or server packet payload.

 DPI provides application-level visibility for SD-WAN routing